mrakgr/The-Spiral-Language/readme.md

 let case arg case = (Case,[arg;case]) |> op
 ```

-What it does is what was covered in the `Unboxing of Union Types` chapter of the user guide.
+What it does has been covered in the `Unboxing of Union Types` chapter of the user guide.

 ### 9: Layout Types

 Layout types came relatively late in Spiral's development, about six months in.
 The reason why that is remarkable is because the author thought for a long time on how to do them and eventually concluded that they were impossible.
 The reason for that is because having them would mean having to essentially capture chunks of scope and how could something like that possibly be done?

-It can be done quite simply.
+Quite simply.

 First, it is time to take the lid off the list of all the `Ty`pes in Spiral.
 All of these have been demonstrated so far.